Saturday morning at breakfast, I asked Dad, “What do you think President Johnson should do about Vietnam?”

 They went to the neighborhood high school.
 I took the city bus to the all-city magnet school—all guys, just guys.
 Took an important interest out of school.
 Best thing was the ride to and from school.
 Girls from two other schools were on our route and rode part of the way.

 Sometimes Betsy Kaiser, the girl of my dreams, was at the corner when I caught the morning bus.
-Hazel eyes, a quick wit, a welcoming manner, and a nicely developed body.
+Green eyes, a quick wit, a welcoming manner, and a nicely developed body.

 Scooter and Haskell stories were sort of interesting, but they never required more than a yea or a slight nod from me for their conversation to keep going.